-- Eat and drink well: It’s easy for the focus to turn to your baby, and rightly so, they are little and dependent on you.
-Remember though, you can’t look after your baby if you aren’t well.
-Eat for the health of you and your baby – lots of water and good nutritious food such as fruit and vegetables!
+- Eat and drink well: It’s easy to focus completely on your baby, and rightly so, they are little and dependent on you.
+But remember, you can’t look after your baby if you don’t look after yourself.
+Eat for the health of you and your baby.
+That means lots of water and good nutritious food such as fruit and vegetables!

-- Stretch: Especially your shoulders, neck and chest.
+- Stretch: Especially your shoulders, neck and chest into extension.
 Once baby comes along, our arms are always in front of us.
 Whether it’s holding, feeding, changing or playing, we’re usually a little slumped in our shoulders.
 Build stretching into your routine (like every time after baby feeds for example).
-We want to reverse the ‘slump’ position, so take your arms out wide, open up your chest and hold for 30 seconds (and repeat).
+We want to reverse the ‘forward slump’ position, so take your arms out wide, open up your chest and hold for 30 seconds (and repeat).
 Aim to do this three times a day (or whenever you get the chance!).
 Gentle shoulder shrugs and neck stretches can also help.

 We hope you’ve found our list of tips interesting and helpful.
-If you are ever unsure, have a niggle or need some further advice, please do not hesitate to contact us by heading over to the ‘Contact’ page!
 Enjoy that beautiful baby of yours and remember to take care of your self mamma!!

 - Everymum – https://www.everymum.ie/baby/expert-advice-5-practical-posture-tips-for-new-moms/